Xide/t411cli/README.md

 Those  commands will yield a list of torrents, To use the other commands, please be sure to **note the torrent ID** displayed.

+> Warning: as T411 API does not provide sorting capabilities, we must fetch the entire list of torrent,
+> so short search query like 'a' can be **VERY SLOW** ( or timeout, with 524 HTTP code )

 #### Download a torrent

 In order to download a torrent, you must have his ID;